GentryGibson/my-digital-garden/_notes/Books/Humankind by Rutger Bregman.md

 - Never let yourself be diverted by what you wish to believe.
 - Cynicism is just another word for laziness.
 It’s an excuse not to take responsibility.
 Because if you believe most people are rotten, you don’t need to get worked up about injustice.
 The world is going to hell either way.

+### 🥰 Who Would Like It?
+I think anyone who wants their views to get challenged would want to read something like this.
+It gives you a different perspective in life from an author who has an optimistic view.

+Anyone who has read at least one Malcolm Gladwell book may find the writing style similar and might even like it.

 ## 📑 Kindle Highlights